- Rights of the organizer:

 d) Intermediate class: for dogs of between 15 and 24 months of age.

 e) Veterans class: for dogs of at least 8 years of age.
 By obtaining a 1st excellent dogs can compete for the best in breed.
-CAC and CACIB are not awarded in this class but being able to obtain the Veteran CACIB instead.
+CAC is not awarded in this class but being able to obtain the Veteran CACIB instead.

 f) Junior class: for dogs aged no less than 9 months and no more than 18 months.
 CAC is not awarded in this class but being able to obtain the Junior CACIB instead.

 g) Puppy class: for dogs aged 6 to 9 months.

 h) Minor puppy class: for puppies aged 4 to 6 months.